collinsuen/Local-Whisper-STT-Windows11-ZH/README.md

 This project uses the Whisper Medium model only.

 You do NOT need to manually download any model files.
 The model will be downloaded automatically when the server starts for the first time.

 Requirement:
-Requirement:
 Your NVIDIA GPU must have sufficient memory to run the Medium model.

 Note:
 The model is downloaded on first run and requires an internet connection once.

 ---

-### 5. AutoHotkey v1.1 (Unicode)
+## Step 5.
+AutoHotkey v1.1 (Unicode)

 Download:
 https://www.autohotkey.com/

 On the download page:
 - Select AutoHotkey v1.1 (Unicode)
 - Do NOT install AutoHotkey v2 (not compatible with this project)

 Install with default settings.